BSG Blog Berezha Security Group

 The most common finding is missing or improperly implemented certificate pinning.
 Without it, an attacker on the same network (think public Wi-Fi, compromised corporate network) can intercept all API traffic using a proxy with a self-signed certificate.
 Android’s Network Security Config and iOS’s App Transport Security (ATS) provide baseline protections, but many apps weaken these defaults for development convenience and ship those weakened configurations to production.

-What to do: Implement certificate pinning against your API server’s certificate or public key.
+What to do: Pin the server’s public key (SPKI), or an intermediate CA, rather than the leaf certificate — leaf pinning breaks on routine certificate rotation.
 Use Android’s Network Security Config to enforce TLS and define pin sets.
 On iOS, ensure ATS is enabled without exceptions.
 Never ship debug proxy configurations.

 Authentication and session management